More Than a Feeling: Managing the Emotions Associated With Deselection

 In Connecticut, the majority of workers, despite being laid off, remained on the job to help unwind operations at the Lego factory, a degree of loyalty that Lego likely wouldn't have experienced if Knudstorp wasn't as forthcoming.

-This is the fourth post in a six-part blog series that examines the cultural barriers to deselection.
+This is the fourth post in a five-part blog series that examines the cultural barriers to deselection.
 They include the impacts of ownership, identity, emotion, habit and collaboration on the ability of an organization to deselect, align and increase capacity.
 The first post provides an overview of deselection and why the cultural aspects of it are important.
 Read on here.